dheijmans/docker-mcserver/README.md

 # docker-mcserver
-This docker image provides a PaperMC Server that will automatically run on startup.
+This docker image provides a Vanilla Server that will automatically run on startup.

 To simply use the latest stable version, run the following command: